Timestopeofficial/feechain/rosetta/infra/README.md

 ## Details

-**Note that all the arguments provided when running the docker img are immediately forwarded to the harmony node binary.**
+**Note that all the arguments provided when running the docker img are immediately forwarded to the feechain node binary.**
 > Note that the following args are **appended** to the provided arg when running the image:
 > `--http.ip "0.0.0.0" --ws.ip "0.0.0.0" --http.rosetta --node_type "explorer" --datadir "./data" --log.dir "./data/logs"`.
 > This effectively makes them args that you cannot easily change.

 ### Running the node on testnet
-All the args on the image run are forwarded to the harmony node binary.
+All the args on the image run are forwarded to the feechain node binary.
 Therefore, you can simply add `-n testnet` to run the node for testnet.
 For example:
 ```bash
 docker run -d -p 9700:9700 -v "$(pwd)/data:/root/data" harmonyone/explorer-node --run.shard=0 -n testnet